 - The needs of children and young people who abuse others should be considered separately from their victims.
 This includes allocation of cases to agencies.
 Agencies should be alert to the fact that children who harm others may pose a risk to children or adults other than a current victim and/or be at risk of significant harm themselves;

 - An assessment should be carried out in each case, appreciating that children who harm others may have considerable unmet developmental needs, which are distinct from the specific needs of their victims.
-The assessment should be carried out the most appropriate level given the needs of the child and circumstances of the case e.g. Early Help, Children Social Care or Youth Justice Service involvement.
+The assessment should be carried out the most appropriate level given the needs of the child and circumstances of the case e.g. Early Help, Children's Social Care or Youth Justice Service involvement (for children over 10 years).
 However there remains the requirement for assessment and, where appropriate, intervention.

 Evidence suggests that children and young people who display harmful sexual behaviour towards others may have suffered considerable disruption in their lives, been exposed to violence within the family, may have witnessed or been subjected to physical or sexual assault, have problems with their educational development and may have committed other offences.
 Such young people are likely to be Children in Need and some, in addition, will be suffering or likely to suffer significant harm and may be in need of protection themselves.